The Hydrofoil Mystery

 The Hydrofoil Mystery was written in 1999 by Canadian author Eric Walters.
 It is about a teenage boy named Billy McCracken, whose mother arranges for him to go away for the summer to work with none other than the well-known inventor of the telephone, Alexander Graham Bell.
 Billy expects his summer to be boring, but with the German U-boats endangering the maritime coast, his work with Bell's hydrofoil becomes an adventure.

 The book is set during the first World War and although it is a work of fiction, it serves as a launching pad for discussions about Canada's involvement in the war and the contributions of Canada's leading scientist, Alexander Graham Bell.

+The novel was a finalist for the 1999 Geoffrey Bilson Award.